casweeney/Chat-Me---Laravel-Pusher/readme.md

 ## About Chat Me

 ChatMe is a realtime Laravel Chat App built for realtime communication.
-It was built with the Laravel 5.8 Frameork and Reatime was made possible using Pusher. <a href="https://pusher.com">pusher.com</a>
+It was built with the Laravel 5.8 Framework and Reatime was made possible using Pusher. <a href="https://pusher.com">pusher.com</a>

 ### Live Demo App @ https://chatmecas.herokuapp.com/
 - Visit https://chatmecas.herokuapp.com/